joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

   - NOTE 2: If you don't wish to download it (you're missing out if you don't), you can see a demo of it on youtube here (WARNING: Might be loud): https://www.youtube.com/watch?v=kPRA0W1kECg

 #### Reference Websites:
-- http://www.cplusplus.com/reference/ - I use this a lot when rummaging around the STL (standard library)
+- http://www.cplusplus.com/reference/ - I use this a lot when rummaging around the C++ STL (standard library)
 - http://en.cppreference.com/w/ - Another website I use for reference
 - http://msdn.microsoft.com/en-us/library/vstudio/60k1461a.aspx - I don't use this as much as the others, but helps nonetheless (WARNING: Very technical)